sahilmcompro/broken-images-test/.github/ISSUE_TEMPLATE/new-development.md

 * [✅|❌] Have you run WPT tests?
 * [✅|❌] Have you checked your updates for vulnerabilities?
 * [✅|❌] Have you checked your updates for Sonar Issues?
-* [✅|❌] Have you checked your updates for [Accessibility guidelines](https://github.com/comprodls/c1-2024/wiki/Minimal-Accessibility-Checklist)?
+* [✅|❌] Have you checked your updates for accessibility guidelines?